react-navigation/react-navigation.github.io/versioned_docs/version-8.x/getting-started.md

 ## Setting up React Navigation

+The guides linked below cover the fundamentals of React Navigation, and give you the background to dive deeper into the more advanced topics.

 When using React Navigation, you configure [**navigators**](glossary-of-terms.md#navigator) in your app.
 Navigators handle transitions between screens and provide UI such as headers, tab bars, etc.

 There are 2 ways to configure navigators: